Preservation is about making crops last longer. How can we do this?

 Fermentation processes can refine food and at the same time make it more durable.
 The acid produced by the lactic acid bacteria kills other germs.
 This is how sauerkraut or wine are produced, for example.

-For sauerkraut, white cabbage is cut very finely and mixed with salt (1515g per 500500g of cabbage).
-Pressed airtight, the cabbage is stored for 33 weeks.
+For sauerkraut, white cabbage is cut very finely and mixed with salt (g per g of cabbage).
+Pressed airtight, the cabbage is stored for weeks.
 Then it is mashed so that it sits in its own juice.
 After that, it can be kept for several weeks.
 Sauerkraut retains many of its nutrients and is very healthy.

 Pickling in Oil